 It’s shaping up to be a very hot summer.
-To keep Cannoli, our Siberian Husky, cool and comfy this summer we’ve been making her frozen dog treats.
+To keep Cannoli, our Siberian Husky, cool and comfy this summer we’ve been making her frozen dog treats, or Pup Pops.

 They are so simple to make, they not only keep her cool, they keep her busy for almost an hour!

-For these treats I used apples and blueberries I had in the fridge and low sodium chicken broth I had in the pantry.
+For these treats I used apples and blueberries I had in the fridge and homemade chicken stock made without onions, salt, and garlic.
 Really you can use your pooch’s favorite fruits and veggies or whatever you have at home as long as they are dog friendly.
 Don’t use onions, grapes, and if using apples be sure you remove the seeds, they are some foods toxic to pets.
 For a list of foods that can be poisonous to pets click here to be taken to the Humane Society list.

 Makes 6 full coffee cups